Check out our new FHA first-time homebuyers guide updated for 2024

 How To Qualify for Section 8 in New Mexico

 If you want to improve your chances of receiving Section 8 benefits, be aware of the income limits set by the public housing authority in your area and work to keep your income within the eligibility thresholds.
-The consistency of your financial situation also impacts your eligibility, so maintain a stable source of income, whether through employment, Social Security benefits, or other lawful sources.
+Having a steady income will impact your eligibility, so always maintain a stable source of income, whether through employment, Social Security benefits, or other lawful sources.

 Another step you can take is to resolve any disputes with your current or past landlord.
 Making an effort to be a conscientious tenant will improve your case when officials ask what kind of tenant you have been.